gradle/gradle/design-docs/play-support.md

 ##### Edge cases

+1. ~~Failure to determine file system inputs for tasks yields reasonable error message (e.g. `javaCompile.src(files( { throw new Exception("!") }))`)~~
+1. ~~Task can specify project directory as a task input; changes are respected~~
+1. ~~Task can specify root directory of multi project build as a task input; changes are respected~~
+1. Continuous mode can be used on reasonable size multi project Java build in conjunction with --parallel

+#### Broken/@Ignored test cases

+1. Can use a symlink as an input file
+1. Symlinks are not followed for watching purposes (i.e. contents of symlinked directory are not watched)
+1. With zip task whose contents are directory `src`, adding a new empty directory causes rebuild and inclusion of empty directory in zip
 1. Changes to input zips are respected
 1. Changes to input tars are respected (compressed and uncompressed)
-1. ~~Can use a symlink as an input file~~
-1. Symlinks are not followed for watching purposes (i.e. contents of symlinked directory are not watched)
-1. Continuous mode can be used on reasonable size multi project Java build in conjunction with --parallel
-1. Failure to determine file system inputs for tasks yields reasonable error message (e.g. `javaCompile.src(files( { throw new Exception("!") }))`)
-1. Task can specify project directory as a task input; changes are respected
-1. Task can specify root directory of multi project build as a task input; changes are respected
+1. Creation of initial source file after initial “empty” build triggers building of jar (i.e. add `/src/main/java/Thing.java`)
+1. Addition of a local filesystem compile dependency triggers rebuild (e.g. `dependencies { compile fileTree("lib") }`)

 ### Story: Continuous build is executed via the Tooling API